Agency: Texas chemical plant unprepared for Harvey floods

 The agency has no authority to fine or cite companies, but instead makes safety recommendations.
 In its report, it urged companies and industry groups to create guidance that helps facilities guard against flooding and severe weather events, as the United Kingdom does.
 What the U.S. has now wouldn't have helped Arkema, the safety board said.

-In a written statement Thursday, Arkema officials noted the safety board had credited it for having safeguards that likely would've worked in a low-level flood event.
+In a written statement Thursday, Arkema officials noted the safety board had credited it for having safeguards that likely would've worked if employees had more time to relocate chemicals to higher ground.
 Arkema, whose parent company is based in France, has previously said no one could've foreseen Harvey's unprecedented flooding, but it had taken multiple precautions and continues to study improvements.

 Advertisement